Never Lose a Track Again: Automating Cloud Backups for Music Producers (Windows)

 Here’s some ideas of things that may be worth backing up:

 I also recommend keeping living documents or a Google Doc/Sheet of various things to help serve as a refresher, in case you have such a catastrophe one day you are starting from scratch and need to remember what to re-install.
-These possible to forget but necessary to track down items include:
+I created the Music Plugin Library Manager to help you cover all of the following:

-• License keys or files for plugins that need these custom files (i.e. a .lic file) stored in a folder for quick reference.
+License keys or files for plugins that need these additional files (i.e. a .lic file).

-• List of any 3rd party Kontakt libraries, preset packs, FX chains or anything else you may have purchased or downloaded
+List of any 3rd party Kontakt or Spitfire libraries you may have purchased or downloaded.

 Final Thoughts